Get

 It is possible to train your dog using your voice and clear verbal commands.
 A lot of trainers and owners also use clickers.
 While there are plenty of options, whistles offer certain benefits over these alternatives.

 • Distinct Sound – Using verbal commands means using the same single-word commands every time.
 It is difficult to find words that are distinctly different from other words, which can lead to confusion.
-A dog whistle is a distinct sound that your dog will learn to recognize and won’t confuse for as many other noises.
+A dog whistle is a distinct sound that your dog will learn to recognize and is less likely to confuse with other noises.

 • Clearly Audible – A dog whistle is audible without being deafeningly loud.
 The noise carries across a great distance, hence why shepherds and sheepdog handlers use whistles as well as verbal commands.